Mescaline is a highly underrated psychedelic.

 - More creativity

 - A higher level of empathy toward others

 The idea of microdosing is to take these low doses regularly over several weeks or months.
 The improvements from microdosing happen gradually over time.
 The longer you take the mescaline, the greater the improvement (in theory, at least).
 There have not been any official studies to explore the long-term benefits of microdosing mescaline.

 Mescaline can be stimulating, even in low doses, so it’s recommended that you take your dose in the morning.
 This will ensure it has enough time to wear off by the time you’re ready to go to bed.

-There are a few different philosophies as far as schedules go — but the most common is to take one dose or mescaline every three days (2 days break).
+There are a few different philosophies regarding schedules, but the most common is to take one dose of mescaline every three days (2 days break).

 How much do I take for a microdose of mescaline?

 - Pure mescaline isolate — 10–40 milligrams

 - San Pedro cactus (dried) — 1–2 grams